makwanadeepam/Advanced-PDF-Chatbot/README.md

 ### Step 3: Run the Application

-You can run the application with the following command:

 ```bash
 python main.py
 ```

-This will start a local development server with hot-reloading, allowing you to interact with the chatbot via the Gradio interface at `http://127.0.0.1:8000`.
+This will start a local development server, allowing you to interact with the chatbot via the Gradio interface at `http://127.0.0.1:7860`.

 ## How to Use